 The Vaio FW notebook is being positioned as “a multimedia PC that displays HD movies the way they were meant to be seen.”

 The FWs come in multiple configurations including a standard model and a premium mode.
 The premium model plays Blu-ray Disc HD content in full 1080p HD resolution when connected to a compatible HDTV.
 It can also record, store and play back content on BD media.

-The FW models weigh a little more than 6 pounds and are said to feature "the world's first" 16.4-inch display.
-Sony said the display is ideal for Blu-ray Disc movies because many HD films are shot with a 16:9 aspect ratio and the unit's extra-wide LCD is constructed with the same dimensions; it is said to minimize the black bars that typically appear so the user can view movies in the intended format.
+The FW models weigh a little more than 6 pounds and are said to feature “the world’s first” 16.4-inch display.
+Sony said the display is ideal for Blu-ray Disc movies because many HD films are shot with a 16:9 aspect ratio and the unit’s extra-wide LCD is constructed with the same dimensions; it is said to minimize the black bars that typically appear so the user can view movies in the intended format.
 The screen is also said to allow for a user to view two Web sites simultaneously without having to tab back and forth.
-Select models also feature Sony's patented XBRITE-HiColor LCD technology to further enhance the picture.
+Select models also feature Sony’s patented XBRTIE-HiColor LCD technology to further enhance the picture.